 Carbon monoxide exposure can lead to symptoms like dull headaches, shortness of breath, dizziness, nausea, confusion, blurred vision, or physical weakness.
 If you have any of these symptoms and notice that they go away when you’re outside, get the rest of your family (including pets) out of your home and contact your local fire department.

-For more info on carbon monoxide safety please visit the Ontario Association of Fire Chiefs website
+For more info on carbon monoxide safety please visit the website of the Ontario Association of Fire Chiefs

 For any Home,Auto,Commercial,or Life insurance contact an Aaxel Insurance